1. Introduction

 then(songSlice.getNumber()).isEqualTo(songsRepository.count() / pageSize);

-1 | Slice.hasNext() will indicate when previous Slice represented the end of the results |
+| 1 | Slice.hasNext() will indicate when previous Slice represented the end of the results |

-2 | next Pageable obtained from previous Pageable |
+| 2 | next Pageable obtained from previous Pageable |

-select count(song0_.id) as col_0_0_ from reposongs_song song0_
+select ... from reposongs_song s1_0

 8. Query By Example

-Not all queries will be as simple as findAll()
+Not all queries will be as simple as findAll().

 We now need to start looking at queries that can return a subset of results based on them matching a set of predicates.

-provides a set of variants to the collection-based results that accepts an "example" to base a set of predicates off of.
+The QueryByExampleExecutor<T> parent interface to JpaRepository<T,ID> provides a set of variants to the collection-based results that accepts an "example" to base a set of predicates off of.

 public interface QueryByExampleExecutor<T> {

-<S extends T> Optional<S> findOne(Example<S> var1);
+<S extends T> Optional<S> findOne(Example<S>);

-<S extends T> Iterable<S> findAll(Example<S> var1);
+<S extends T> Iterable<S> findAll(Example<S>);

-<S extends T> Iterable<S> findAll(Example<S> var1, Sort var2);
+<S extends T> Iterable<S> findAll(Example<S>, Sort);

-<S extends T> Page<S> findAll(Example<S> var1, Pageable var2);
+<S extends T> Page<S> findAll(Example<S>, Pageable);

-<S extends T> long count(Example<S> var1);
+<S extends T> long count(Example<S>);

-<S extends T> boolean exists(Example<S> var1);
+<S extends T> boolean exists(Example<S>);

 }